Maintenant en lecture: Maple Syrup and Pecan Tartlets: A Delicious and Easy Recipe

 • 1 egg yolk (from a large egg)

-• 3–4 tbsp (45–60 ml) ice water
+• 3–4 tbsp (45–60 ml) of ice water

-• For the filling:
+• For the topping:

-• 1 cup (250 ml) maple syrup, medium or dark grade
+• 1 cup (250 ml) of maple syrup, medium or dark grade

 • ¼ cup (50 g) granulated maple sugar

-• ¼ cup (60 g) unsalted butter, melted and cooled slightly
+• 1/4 cup (60 g) unsalted butter, melted and slightly cooled

 • 2 large eggs